-We are delighted that repairs to the nave, chancel and porch roofs, made possible by the HLF GPOW grant have been completed in May 2017.
+We are delighted that repairs to the nave, chancel and porch roofs, made possible by the HLF GPOW grant were completed in 2017.

 All Saints, postcode NR23 1QS, is open during daylight hours, and a new guide book has been produced and is available in the church, or through the Norfolk Churches Trust office.
 You can also download a copy here.
 The Keyholder can be contacted on 01328 830202.